fanmeilin/Blog_hexo/source/_posts/math/low-rank-app.md

 **Low-rank approximation of precision matrix**

 The feature data **X** is subject to low-rank approximation due to the narrower target domain for anomaly-free images than the ImageNet dataset’s.
 The multi-scale features from different layers may also contribute to it due to the inter-dependency among the features from the layers.
-Inspired by the truncated SVD of a precision matrix, a low-rank embedding of input features with **W** *∈* $R^{F*k}$,where *F > k*, is considered as follows:
+Inspired by the truncated SVD of a precision matrix, a low-rank embedding of input features with $W \in R^{F \times k}$,where *F > k*, is considered as follows:
 $$
 d^2_{i,j} = X^TW(W^TC_{i,j}W)^{−1}W^TX
 $$